TravelHighlights

 Travel planning answers

-Ten days are enough for Tokyo, Kyoto and Osaka at a selective pace.
-Fourteen to twenty-one days are better if you want Hakone, Nara, Himeji, Hiroshima or a slower rhythm.
+Ten days can cover Tokyo, Kyoto and Osaka selectively.
+Fourteen days are much better if you want Hakone or Nara.
+Two to three weeks give room for Himeji, Hiroshima or a slower western extension.

 When is the best time to visit Japan?+